-Sam Enoch, Director of Business Finance Strategy at Warner Brothers, said the network he built what NYU Stern was the key to breaking into Hollywood.
+Sam Enoch says the network he built during his MBA at NYU Stern was the key to breaking into Hollywood.

-First-year MBA students were flown to the Cannes Film Festival, where Stern had lined up meetings with people like Peter Goldwyn and executives at companies like The Weinstein Company and Miramax..
+First-year MBA students were flown to the Cannes Film Festival, where Stern had lined up meetings with executives at companies like Samuel Goldwyn Films, The Weinstein Company, and Miramax.

-Enoch, an Oxford-educated Brit and surfing enthusiast, said he learned, “A hell of a lot about how independent film works” and landed an internship at the Weinstein Company back in New York.
+Sam, an Oxford-educated Brit and surfing enthusiast, says he learned, “A hell of a lot about how independent film works” and landed an internship at the Weinstein Company back in New York.

 He subsequently landed a summer internship at Disney in Los Angeles through contacts at UCLA, which was instrumental in launching his career there after graduation.